 As per the provisions of the NFCC, up to 1000 Kg (one pallet load) of Level 2 and 3 aerosol products can be stored in a general-purpose storage area.
 In addition, there are limits imposed on the height of storage.
 Also, the storage mentioned above can be in a building not protected with an automatic sprinkler system.
 For quantities larger than 1000 Kg, the following additional requirements are applicable:

 - Using a dedicated storage area separated from the remainder of the building by chain-link fencing or a noncombustible partition, or

 - Using a dedicated storage area separated from the rest of the building by partitions having a minimum fire-resistance rating of 1-hour.

 When constructing a dedicated storage area to accommodate larger quantities, it should be noted that the wall partitions must be capable of withstanding the impact of rocketing cans.
 In addition, the wall should also extend to the underside of the roof or a ceiling.
 The quantity of storage allowed for Level 2 and Level 3 aerosol products can be considerably increased when the building is provided with an automatic sprinkler system.
 In addition, the sprinkler protection provided for the aerosol product storage is required to conform to NFPA 30B.
 The NFPA 30B further offers various options to protect the storage of cartoned or uncartoned Level 2 and 3 aerosol products in either solid-piled or rack storage methods.

-PLC Fire Safety Solutions (PLC) has helped industrial customers determine the requirements to protect their aerosol storage hazards.
+PLC Fire Safety Engineering (PLC) has helped industrial customers determine the requirements to protect their aerosol storage hazards.
 PLC has also explored alternative approaches to meet the intent of the codes and standards.
 Please contact us should you require help with managing aerosol storage hazards.